Connect with others who understand.

 • Coxsackievirus (hand, foot, and mouth disease)

 Certain people have a greater risk of Bell’s palsy.
-While Bell’s palsy can happen to anyone, it’s most often seen in people aged 15 to 45 years old.
+While Bell’s palsy can happen to anyone, it’s most often seen in people 15 to 45 years old.
 Pregnant people, especially those who are in the third trimester, are more likely to experience Bell’s palsy.
 The week after giving birth is also considered to be a higher-risk time period.

 Several known medical risk factors contribute to a higher likelihood of developing Bell’s palsy.
 These can include: